diemol/frontend_testing/page-objects/java-fluentlenium/README.md

-### WebDriver Java TestNG examples using PageObjects
+### WebDriver Java Fluentlenium examples using PageObjects

 This is an example running a test written in Java, using Fluentlenium, and implementing [Page Objects](http://martinfowler.com/bliki/PageObject.html).